Estimating Product Cannibalisation in Wholesale using Multivariate Hawkes Processes with Inhibition: Hawkes Processes

 \subsection{Multivariate Hawkes Process}

 The model presented in Equation~\ref{eqn:hawkes_simple} extends to an $M$-dimensional linear Hawkes process incorporating both self-excitation and cross-excitation.
-This is called a multivariate linear Hawkes process.
+This is called a multivariate linear Hawkes process, which is an essential building block to estimate product cannibalisation.
 Assume that there are $M$ dimensions with event times $Y_1 = \left(t_{1\,1} \dots t_{1\,N_1} \right)$ in dimension $1$ to event times $Y_M = \left(t_{M\,1} \dots t_{M\,N_M} \right)$ in dimension $M$.
-At time $t$ the intensity in dimension $i$ is :
+At time $t$ the intensity in dimension $i$ is: